Wood is a material that can be reused again and again.

 Larger paint stripping projects can consume lots of time, particularly when you want to sand the paint off wood manually.

 Using a sandblaster, on the other hand, can help you save a great deal of your time and physical effort.

-This means that you can remove old pain, stain, dirt, discoloration, and the like quickly and easily.
+This means that you can remove old paint, stain, dirt, discoloration, and the like quickly and easily.

 3- Safe and efficient: